Dog and Cat Teeth Cleaning in

 Safety in Every Procedure

 We use human-grade scaling and polishing instruments, oral surgery equipment, and digital dental radiographs (X-rays) so that your pet receives the safest, most thorough dental care possible.
-A complete dental procedure includes:

 • A complete oral exam.
 We’ll physically examine your pet’s oral cavity as well as perform digital dental X-rays to identify any problems beneath the gum line.
 We look for periodontal pockets, abnormal gum tissue, inflammation, oral growths, and other dental issues.